kstehlik/hello-world/README.md

 # hello-world
 My first repositiry on GitHub
-I'm at the Cisco office in Rosemont, today is also tax day.
+I'm at the Cisco office in Rosemont.
+Today is also tax day, April 15th.